Emma Barry: Where to Start

 • Chick Magnet: A grumpy-sunshine, forced proximity, contemporary romance about a backyard chicken keeping social media influencer and a small town veterinarian who are uneasy neighbors, then tentative friends, until their midnight confessions—about her gaslighting ex and his failing practice—blossom into something like love.

-• The One You Want: Opposite-attract with playboy male main character.
-A political workplace contemporary romance about an idealist and a cynic who can’t stay away from each other during a budget negotiation.
+• The One You Want: An opposite-attract contemporary romance about an idealist union organizer and a cynical Capitol Hill playboy who can’t stay away from each other during a budget negotiation.

-• The One You Hate: This is enemies to lovers.
-It’s a contemporary romance about a steamy secret affair between aides to rival campaigns during a presidential election.
+• The One You Hate: An enemies to lovers contemporary romance about a steamy secret affair between aides to rival campaigns during a presidential election.

 • The One You Crave: This anthology features contemporary romances about a political aide and a rock star (“Aspiring”); legislative aides (“Kissing and Other Forms of Sedition”); journalist rivals (“The Fourth Estate”); and a campaign manager and a candidate (“Run”).
 These are all political romances, many with workplace settings and one set in a small town.
 The tropes are rockstar, friends to lovers, rivals, and second chance with a first love.